How to Watch HGTV Without Cable

 - National Geographic

-and more.
 Still, one important thing not to overlook with FuboTV (especially if you are considering this for a sports fan in your household) is that it does not offer ESPN.
+Check out our FuboTV review to get the full channel lineup and insight on the service.

 Platform support and streaming quality are decent, however its price puts it in line with other more popular options, like DirecTV Now, which DOES offer ESPN, making this a less attractive choice, unless of course, you or someone you love is a huge soccer fan.